 The flu can be a dangerous illness, especially for pregnant women and young children.
-Changes in your immune, heart and lung functions during pregnancy make you more likely to get seriously ill from the flu.
-Pregnant women with the flu also have a greater chance for serious problems for their unborn baby, including premature labor and delivery.
+Changes in your immune, heart and lung functions during pregnancy make you more likely to very sick from the flu.
+Pregnant women with the flu also have a greater chance for serious problems for their baby, including premature labor and delivery, and low birthweight.
 Fortunately, getting a flu shot is a simple thing you can do to help protect yourself and your baby.
-When you get a flu shot, your body makes antibodies that can be passed on to your unborn child to help protect him or her from the flu for up to 6 months after he is born.
-This is important because your newborn is at high risk of severe flu complications, but can not get his own flu vaccine until 6 months of age.
-Sadly, every year, about 20,000 children under five are hospitalized and approximately 100 die due to complications from the flu.
+When you get a flu shot, your body makes antibodies that are passed to your baby to help protect them from the flu for up to 6 months after they are born.
+This is important because your baby is at high risk of serious flu complications, but can not get their own flu vaccine until 6 months of age.
+Sadly, every year, about 20,000 children under five are hospitalized and about 100 die due to complications from the flu.
 The flu vaccine is safe for both mom and baby, and can be received during any trimester.
-The CDC recommends getting the vaccine as soon as it becomes available during flu season.
+The CDC recommends getting the vaccine in September or October, if possible.
+Most importantly, you want to be protected before flu starts spreading in your community.